mesosphere/mesos-rxjava/README.markdown

 [`rx.Observable<Event>`](http://reactivex.io/RxJava/javadoc/index.html?rx/Observable.html).
 Once created, the scheduler is able to use the powerful stream manipulation functions provided by RxJava to react to events.

-## Project Status

-The project is still early in terms of development but it is possible to launch tasks.
-The issues section of this repo will soon be updated with tasks that will require work and is the best place to check on the status toward the first release.

 ## Javadocs

 Javadocs for the last successful build of `master` can be found [here](https://teamcity.mesosphere.io/guestAuth/repository/download/Oss_Mesos_MesosRxJava_Javadoc/lastSuccessful/javadoc.zip%21/index.html)